userbradley/mkdocs-pages-json-plugin/README.md

 You should now be able to go to your site, and the path you chose (for example `api/pages.json`) and see the file.

 An example of this in action: https://documentation.breadnet.co.uk/api/pages.json

+## What's the point of this?

+Eventually I will get around to writing a Mattermost bot or something that will go through the API and send messages when a page has expired.

 ---